jimmylevell/crowd-overview/ObjectCounter/readme.md

 Based on [4]

 ***OpenCV - Various Tracker***

+OpenCV provides a number of built-in tracker algorithms.
 See [OpenCV-Tracking-V1](./OpenCV-Tracking-V1/Readme.md) for more details.

 ***OpenCV - Euclidian Distance***

 Is based on the assumption that the object is moving in a straight line.
 Therefore the distance between the current and the previous position is calculated.
 If the distance is below a certain threshold the object is considered to be the same object.
 If the distance is above the threshold a new object is created.

 The algorithm is based on the following steps: